josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## ⌛ 31.
-Different capabilities decay at different rates
+## 32. ⌛ Different Capabilities Have Different Decay Curves

-A useful future training system should know:
+A serious training system should be able to ask:

 > **How long can this capability go without rehearsal before performance meaningfully degrades?**

-That might differ across:
+The answer may differ for:

 - individual weapons;
 - vehicle crews;
+- drone operators;
 - command teams;
 - logistics;
 - medical response;